Adrienne Maree Brown: Books and contributions to books

-First, Brown pleads we listen to others who have wronged us with “why?” as a framework.
-She claims it is gratuitous to qualify such persons as being “shady, evil, or psychotic”.
-According to her “the percentage of psychopaths in the world is just not high enough to justify the ease with which we assign that condition to others”.
-By asking “why?”, Brown claims we are humanizing those who have harmed us.
+First, Brown pleads we listen to others who have wronged us with "why?" as a framework.
+She claims it is gratuitous to qualify such persons as being "shady, evil, or psychotic".
+According to her "the percentage of psychopaths in the world is just not high enough to justify the ease with which we assign that condition to others".
+By asking "why?", Brown claims we are humanizing those who have harmed us.
 By posing this question we may understand that grief, abuse, trauma, mental illness, difference, socialization, childhood, scarcity, and loneliness explain peoples’ actions.
 These answers may scare us, as they make us realize we are possible of the same transgressions.
-Nevertheless, asking “why?” remains necessary to attain transformative justice.
+Nevertheless, asking "why?" remains necessary to attain transformative justice.

-Second, Brown proposes that we ask ourselves “what can/we learn from this?” when we’ve been harmed by others.
-According to Brown, “If the only thing [we] can learn from a situation is that some humans do bad things, it’s a waste of [our] precious time – [we] already know that”.
-Therefore, we must ask ourselves “What can this situation teach me about how to improve our society?”.
-In this respect, Brown uses the example of Bill Cosby.
-The defamed comedian is a mass rapist, which is now known.
-However, had we believed the first woman who cam forward and told her story vis-à-vis Cosby, potentially 40 other rapes could have been prevented.
-Thus, Brown stresses the need to identify perpetrators of harms, to prevent them from re-offending, and “ensure they experience interventions that transform them”.
+Second, Brown proposes that we ask ourselves "what can/we learn from this?" when we’ve been harmed by others.
+According to Brown, "If the only thing [we] can learn from a situation is that some humans do bad things, it’s a waste of [our] precious time – [we] already know that".
+Therefore, we must ask ourselves "What can this situation teach me about how to improve our society?".
+In this respect, Brown uses the example of Bill Cosby and the sexual assault cases against him.
+However, had we believed the first woman who came forward and told her story vis-à-vis Cosby, potentially 40 other rapes could have been prevented.
+Thus, Brown stresses the need to identify perpetrators of harms, to prevent them from re-offending, and "ensure they experience interventions that transform them".

-Third, Brown suggests that we ask ourselves “how can my real-time actions contribute to transforming this situation (versus making it worse)?”.
-According to Brown, this question is crucial in the age of social media where “we can make our pain viral before we even had the chance to feel it”.
+Third, Brown suggests that we ask ourselves "how can my real-time actions contribute to transforming this situation (versus making it worse)?"
+According to Brown, this question is crucial in the age of social media where "we can make our pain viral before we even had the chance to feel it".
 She writes that mainstream takedowns and public shamings often happen even before we’ve gotten the facts, which is equally true for interpersonal grieving.
-Brown underscores that while persons in positions of power must be called out when necessary, calling someone to try to resolve a dispute, when you have cellphone number, can be more beneficial.
+Brown underscores that while persons in positions of power must be called out when necessary, calling someone to try to resolve a dispute, can be more beneficial.
 In real-time, there is space for silence, reflection, growth, and resting, which is absent on social media.
 For these reasons, Brown suggests trying to get mediation support, thinking of the community, and seeking justice, to address conflict.

-Brown ends her piece by stressing that we shouldn’t be pack hunting an external enemy.
-We are responsible for each other’s transformation and “not the transformation from vibrant flawed humans to bits of ash, but rather the transformation from broken people and communities to whole ones”.
+Brown ends her piece by stressing that we should not be pack hunting an external enemy.
+We are responsible for each other's transformation and "not the transformation from vibrant flawed humans to bits of ash, but rather the transformation from broken people and communities to whole ones".